SatelliteApplicationsCatapult/ard-docker-images/landsat/README.md

-# ARD Workflow Container for Landsat OLI,ETM,TM Datasets (via ESPA order)
+# ARD Workflow Container for Landsat OLI, ETM & TM Datasets

 ## Docker Hub images
 Pre-built Docker images for production use can be pulled from [our Docker Hub repo](https://hub.docker.com/r/satapps/).

 ## Dockerfile for development
-The provided [Dockerfile](Dockerfile-devel) creates a Docker image with necessary packages for running an ARD workflow for Landsat OLI,ETM,TM datasets, set up by means of Miniconda v4.7.10.
+The provided [Dockerfile](Dockerfile-devel) creates a Docker image with necessary packages for running an ARD workflow for Landsat OLI, ETM & TM datasets, set up by means of Miniconda v4.7.10.
 [Jupyter Notebook](https://jupyter.org/) is included for interactive development and started once the Docker image is run.

 ## Docker Compose
 A [Docker Compose](docker-compose.yml) example file is provided to set up an interactive ARD workflow instance for development purposes.